eigerco/polka-storage/docs/src/getting-started/car-server.md

 It is an HTTP server that converts arbitrary content into a [CARv2](https://ipld.io/specs/transport/car/carv2/) file and serves it over HTTP - supporting the latest CARv2 format, which is not yet entirely supported by other crates in the Rust ecosystem.
-Following the next steps will allow to run the server locally and use it to upload and download files.
+The next steps describe how to run the server locally and use it to upload and download files.

 <div class="warning">
 The server is a proof of concept, showcasing our CARv2 implementation, but it is not intended to be used in production.